I Moved to Canada - Now What?

 Why Move If Life was Good in South Africa?

-• Corruption is everywhere, whether you like it or not.
-Corruption simply takes money and resources away from people who need it the most.
-In my upper-middle-class lifestyle, the effects of corruption barely affected my quality of life in South Africa.
+- Corruption is everywhere, whether you like it or not.
+Corruption simply takes resources away from communities that need it the most.
+In my upper-middle-class lifestyle, the effects of corruption barely affected my quality of life in South Africa - no tea, no shade.

-• As someone who has worked for 6 years now, I do feel that "career advancement" is subjective and is not always tied to a new country.
-Career advancement could take many shapes and forms, depending on the person.
-In my view, the modern day career cannot be expressed as an increasing linear function.
+- As someone who has worked for 6 years now, I do feel that career advancement is subjective and is not always tied to a new country.
+Career advancement could mean different things to different people.
+In my view, the modern day career cannot always be expressed as an increasing linear function.
+A more fitting analogy of the modern day career could be the classic machine learning model that overfits the problem it tries to generalize.

 I kicked off the job search process in February 2025.
 I mainly used LinkedIn Jobs board to look for jobs that were a strong match to my skills offering.
 What I mean by this is, if you are a C# developer, you should only be applying for C# roles that present something to learn.
-Although programming languages can be learnt, and that any that any tech professional should commit to "life-long learning", in today's hyper-competitive market, the appetite for generalists is not quite there.
+Your qualifications and experiences should closely align with those of your prospective employer.
+I also understood that the search would take a while (I explain further down in the post).

 I also decided I would handle everything relating to the application process.
 I could have used a recruitment agency that specialises in cross-border employment, but decided not to look into that option.
-I had interviews at a few companies while based in South Africa, which shook me positively; Canadian firms were reponding to my CV and commenting on the contents of my CV.
+I had interviews at a few companies while based in South Africa, which I thought was a good thing.
+Because Metro Vancouver was 9 hours behind South African time, it was strange having to interview at 7 PM, 6:30 PM, and 7:30 PM in the evenings.
+I recall having to take a shower and drink water before stepping into these interviews since they were held after South African business hours.

-In the first 3 months of living and working in Canada, I experienced a lot of anxiety.
-I had questions doubting my thought-process and also missing that sense of familiarity in Cape Town.
-While I was able to land a Software Developer job before moving, and that the people I work with seem nice and supportive, my "tinhat" mentality has always kept me in the "you are still in a precarious situation, honey" box.
-Although I am reasonably doing well, I still do not know what is next.
-I am also not familiar with Canada which kind of throws off my predictive capabilities.
-These feelings were what I expected before moving from South Africa, so there is no shock here.
+In the first 3 months of living and working in Canada, I experienced a range of feelings such as excitement, anxiety, accomplishment and loneliness.
+Small wins during this time include collecting my first Canadian paycheque, managing money well (having dollars left over to invest and save), getting full provincial healthcare coverage after completing the waiting period, and feeling a sense of acceptance from my new colleagues.
+The anxieties I had were tied to my decisions as well as missing the familiarity of Cape Town.
+While I was able to land a Software Developer job before moving, and that the people I work with are nice and supportive, my evil "tin hat-wearing" angel has always kept me in the "you are still in a precarious situation, honey" box.
+Although I am doing well, there are still a few unknowns which kind of thwarts my predictive capabilities.
+These feelings were what I expected before leaving the shores of South Africa, so there is no shock here.

-What was a shock to me is how so many highly skilled immigrants in Canada are working in jobs that do not utilize their skills.
-The Uber driver that picked me up from the Vancouver International Airport said he was a Medical Biologist in his home country before moving to Canada, and he did mention some of the struggles he had faced.
-What I did like about his story was his ability to pivot into an entirely different industry while having a family to support.
+What was a shock to me is how so many skilled immigrants in Canada are working in jobs that do not utilize their skills.
+The Uber driver that picked me up from the Vancouver International Airport said he was a Medical Biologist in his home country before moving to Canada, and mentioned some of the struggles he faced.
+What I liked about his story was his ability to pivot into an entirely different industry while having a family to support (he did show me the receipts).
+The resiliency and bravery of this driver was something to take note of.
 Similarly, at one of the tech meetups I attended, I recall one of the attendees spoke of how they had sent 500 applications with no interviews, and they were in their sixth month of their job search.
-Another Uber driver spoke of their career as a Database Administrator in their country of origin.
 These stories, and many others, are part of the broader problem that the Bank of Canada spoke of in 2024: Canada's productivity problem.

 I am by no means trying to bash anyone or any country.
-As a newcomer, you should be prepared for some 'turbulence.'
-Do not downplay other people's situations – you never know when you might find yourself in a similar precarious situation.
-Before moving, I understood that the emigration journey was not going to be an easy pathway.
-So, I do think that anyone who wants to move should be realistic about the decision.
+As a newcomer, you should be prepared for some 'turbulence'.
 There will be good times and not-so-good times – you need to accept both.
-I like the "Hope for the best, but be prepared for the worst" mantra.
+I like the "hope for the best, but be prepared for the worst" mantra.

 Some Funny Discoveries of Life in Canada

-Having moved to Canada, there were some things that took me by surprise, funnily.
+Having moved to Canada, there were some things that took me by surprise, in a humorous way.
 To my Canadian readers, I mean no harm!

 The Fax Machine is Still Alive in Canada!

 I thought the fax machine fizzled with time.
-In Canada, the fax machine is still used!
+In Canada, the fax machine is still alive!
 When I went to see a doctor, I thought I misheard the doctor when he said: "I will fax your documentation to the next doctor."
 In my head I was like, "The fax machine?!
-Gurl who still uses those in 2025?!".
+In 2025?!
+Whew chile the ghetto!".
 The last time I saw a fax machine was when my father had a desktop computer (230MHz CPU, 128MB RAM) running Windows 98.
 This was the same PC my mom used to show me how Microsoft Word works.

 The Paper Cheque is Still Alive in Canada!